Facts About Jewish Settlements in the West Bank

 Furthermore, UN Security Council Resolution 242 gives Israel a legal right to be in the West Bank.
 According to Eugene Rostow, a former undersecretary of state for political affairs in the Johnson administration, “Israel is entitled to administer the territories” it acquired in 1967 until “a just and lasting peace in the Middle East” is achieved.

 United States policy has been inconsistent.
-A State Department legal adviser in the Carter administration, Herbert Hansell, is believed to be the first U.S. official to argue the establishment of settlements in the “occupied territories,” which then included the West Bank, the Gaza Strip, the Sinai Peninsula, and the Golan Heights, is “inconsistent with international law.”
-This was consistent with the views of President Carter at the time who was critical of Israeli settlement policy.
-Kontorovich has noted that Hansell said the state of occupation would end if Israel entered into a peace treaty with Jordan, which it did in 1994.
+State Department legal adviser in the Carter administration, Herbert Hansell, is believed to be the first U.S. official to argue the establishment of settlements in the “occupied territories,” which then included the West Bank, the Gaza Strip, the Sinai Peninsula, and the Golan Heights, is “inconsistent with international law.”
+This was consistent with the views of President Carter at the time, who was critical of Israeli settlement policy.
+Kontorovich noted that Hansell said the state of occupation would end if Israel entered into a peace treaty with Jordan, which it did in 1994.
 Nevertheless, the State Department never updated the memo.

 Ronald Reagan rejected Hansell’s opinion of settlements.
 On February 3, 1981, he said, “I disagreed when the previous Administration referred to them as illegal, they’re not illegal.”

-Secretary of State John Kerry and President Obama were very critical of Israel’s settlement policy, but Kerry did not call them “illegal,” he said they were “illegitimate.”
+Secretary of State John Kerry and President Obama were very critical of Israel’s settlement policy, but Kerry did not call them “illegal”; he said they were “illegitimate.”
 His only statement regarding their “illegality” was when he mentioned “settler outposts that are illegal under Israel’s own laws.”
 Obama abstained rather than veto the UN Security Council resolution labeling settlements illegal, which was generally interpreted as an endorsement of that view; however, it did not affect U.S. policy since he left office shortly thereafter.

 The Trump administration’s decision was praised by Israeli leaders but condemned by the Palestinians.